 The San Francisco Carbon Fund

 Since July 2009, the City and County of San Francisco has levied an innovative carbon fee on municipal airline travel to support the San Francisco Carbon Fund (SF Carbon Fund), which funds local projects that mitigate carbon emissions.
 The SF Carbon Fund awards grants and contracts to businesses, community-based organizations and schools for local projects that mitigate carbon and ultimately improve San Francisco’s natural infrastructure and enhance the quality of the living environment.
 In prior funding cycles the SF Carbon Fund has made awards for biodiesel and urban forest pilot projects.
 Learn more about the San Francisco Carbon Fund and the work of past grant recipients.

 Zero Waste Grant Program

 The Zero Waste Program awards funding to non-profit organizations (registered with the IRS as 501(C)3 organizations) whose work in reuse, recycling, and composting helps San Francisco reach its goal of zero waste by 2020.
-The next Request for Proposals will be issued at the end of 2014, with funded projects beginning in July 2015.
+We are currently requesting proposals for the 2015 to 2017 grant cycle.
 Learn more about Zero Waste Grants and the work of grant recipients.

 Since 2001, the Environmental Justice Program has supported non-profit organizations (registered with the IRS as 501(C)3 organizations) serving the Bayview Hunters Point and Potrero Hill neighborhoods—two areas that have historically been burdened by pollution—to help them become healthier, more sustainable communities.
 Projects have included solar installations on low-income homes, urban agriculture and healthy food initiatives, green job training, and many others.
 While the bulk of grantmaking ended in 2011, the Environmental Justice Program periodically releases RFP's from grants it receives from outside organizations such the US EPA.
 Learn more about the Environmental Justice Program and the work of our grant recipients.